McAllen Construction Accident Lawyers

 If you can prove the above elements, you can potentially receive compensation for the pain and suffering resulting from your injury.
 To demonstrate the extent of your pain and suffering, you must be specific about your injuries.
 Ensure you have medical records and bills to support your injuries’ severity and show your conditions before and after the construction accident.

 In a lawsuit for damages, a court may consider your age, the severity of your injuries, and other economic harms.
-If you’re younger, a court might determine that you should be entitled to more compensation since you will likely have to manage your pain and suffering for a longer period.
-Additionally, your injury might affect your ability to work, attributing to lost income for an extended time.
+If you’re younger, a court might determine that you should be entitled to more compensation since you will likely have to manage your pain and suffering for longer.

 Texas laws regarding construction accidents can be confusing and complicated.
 Our McAllen personal injury lawyers have extensive knowledge and experience making claims on behalf of construction workers and can help get you the compensation you’re entitled to.
 Call the Law Ninja at Patino Law Firm by calling 855-LAW-NINJA or filling in our contact form to see if you can make a claim for your construction injury.